mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 ### Main.tileFrameCounter[Type] = true;

 ## Main.tileFrameImportant[Type] = true;
-This changes a Framed tile to a FrameImportant tile.
+This indicates that a tile is a FrameImportant tile.
 The frame important part of the name suggest that the frame is important, but what is frame?
 Frame is the coordinates within the spritesheet that the current tile should draw.
 For Framed tiles, the frame is never saved since the coordinate frame of a Framed tile is calculated when the world is loaded.
 For FrameImportant tiles, the world needs to save those coordinates, hence, "important".
-For modders, just remember to set this to true when you make a tile that uses a TileObjectData, or basically all tiles that aren't like dirt, ores, or other basic building tiles.
+For modders, just remember to set this to true when you make a tile that uses a `TileObjectData`, or basically all tiles that aren't like dirt, ores, or other basic building tiles.
 See [TileObjectData](#tileobjectdata) below for details.

-## ModTile properties: DustType, ItemDrop, AdjTiles, etc
+## ModTile properties: DustType, AdjTiles, etc
 These are explained in the [documentation](http://tmodloader.github.io/tModLoader/docs/1.4-stable/class_terraria_1_1_mod_loader_1_1_mod_tile.html#pub-attribs).
 You may need to press on "Inherits [Terraria.ModLoader.ModBlockType](https://tmodloader.github.io/tModLoader/docs/1.4-stable/class_terraria_1_1_mod_loader_1_1_mod_block_type.html)" to see other available methods and properties.

 ## AddToArray(ref TileID.Sets.RoomNeeds.????);